alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 The same happens with n devices, repeat the steps n times.

-### Establish connect when multiple instances of the same application are running on the same device
+### Establish connection when multiple instances of the same application are running on the same device

 If you want to run two builds on the same device you will need to use a different port for each instance.